 Can I Implant an IUD with Fibroids?

-If oral contraceptives aren’t your best choice, you may be interested in an IUD (intrauterine device).
+If oral contraceptives aren’t your best choice, you may be interested in an IUD (intrauterine device) birth control with fibroids.
 This is a small device which gets implanted into your uterus to prevent pregnancy.
 IUDs come in two forms: hormonal and non-hormonal, and the type you choose will make a difference in your fibroid experience.
 Let’s explore the differences between the two types of IUDs.

 Hormonal vs. Non-Hormonal IUD